 Our mission is to provide a welcoming, nurturing Jewish home to every member and every family on their journey to strengthen their faith.

-written by Father Greg Methvin – St. Phillips Episcopal Church
+Giving Back Written by Father Greg Methvin - St Phillips Episcopal Church

 Holiday time is like no other time of the year, but just what kind of time it is, is hard to say.
 We hope it is the “most wonderful time of the year,” but grit our teeth to get the decorations up and make it to all the company, family, neighborhood and school parties on time.